OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 How can I manage my information stored in Evernote?

-Consistent with our first law of data protection—your data is yours—in most cases, you can manage your information simply by logging into your account and editing your information directly within the Evernote service.
+Consistent with our first law of data protection—your data is yours—in most cases, you can manage your information simply by logging into your account and editing your information directly within the Evernote Service.

 However, if you prefer, you can contact us at compliance@evernote.com to ask us to provide access to, correct, update, or delete your personal information.
+California residents should visit the section “Your California Privacy Rights” of this Privacy Policy for more information about specific rights and how to exercise those rights.
 Please note that we may ask you for proof of account ownership and/or identity before fulfilling your request.
-We will comply with such requests to the extent required by applicable law or the US-Swiss Privacy Shield and US-EU Privacy Shield.
+We will comply with such requests to the extent required by applicable law or the US-Swiss Privacy Shield and US-EU Privacy Shield Frameworks.

-**A Note for our European Users about our Data Processing Grounds and Data Access Rights**
+**A Note for our European End Users about our Data Processing Grounds and your Data Access Rights**

-The European Union's GDPR requires that we provide notice in a specific way to our European users about their privacy rights.
-We process Account Holder or End User personal information on one of three grounds, depending on the circumstances: (i) your affirmative consent, in which case you will have the right to withdraw consent at any time. (ii) contractual necessity. or (iii) our legitimate interest in providing the Service.
-In addition, we are required to list the data access right available to all users in a specific way.
+We process personal data originating from the European Economic Area (“EEA”), the United Kingdom, and Switzerland on one of three grounds, depending on the circumstances: (i) your affirmative consent, in which case you will have the right to withdraw consent at any time. (ii) contractual necessity. or (iii) our legitimate interest in providing the Service.

+Below is an explanation of the the data access rights Evernote makes available to EEA, UK and Swiss individuals.

 Learn MoreShow Less